0xhuesca/FoolishScripts/README.md

-# FoolishScripts
+# FoolishScripts (in progress ...)

-This repository has some useful tools for daily work
+This repository has some useful tools for daily work:

+- geoloc_url.py (URL hosting geolocalization)